 With the competitive licensing process, marijuana businesses submit applications (with application fees) that are rated based on quality in a variety of areas such as proof of capitalization, inventory control plan, operations plan, detailed policies and procedures, security plan, criminal record, and local support.
 Every application is rated using the same criteria, and applicants with the highest scores are granted licenses.
 Yes, there can be problems with how applications are rated as we recently saw in Pennsylvania and Florida, but this is still the process used by most states that have approved medical and/or recreational marijuana.

-In the lottery process used in Arizona and likely Guam in the future, marijuana businesses submit applications with their application fees.
+In the lottery process (like the one used in Arizona) marijuana businesses submit applications with their application fees.
 All applications that meet the minimum requirements (e.g., they don’t violate the required buffer zone between the business and a school) are put into a lottery.
 Winners are picked at random with little or no consideration of qualifications.
 Those winners receive licenses.

 A qualified lottery works like a regular lottery where qualifying applications are chosen at random and those applicants receive licenses.
 However, the qualifying criteria is much more specific and strict than in a regular lottery.
 Typically, applicants have to meet high standards to make it into the lottery.
 Washington State uses a qualified lottery system, which is a hybrid between the competitive and lottery processes.